Pistes to avoid in La Plagne

 Speed: Mont de la Guerre, Champagny sector

 It might seem a little odd featuring a red piste on a list of runs that could involve a walk but to reach the main Mont de la Guerre piste involves a long snaking traverse along the ridge high above Champagny-en-Vanoise that will see you poling or unclipping if you don’t build sufficient speed.
-MdlG is one of La Plagne’s best red runs – but you need to gun the top section as it leaves the Bozelet to have any chance of making it over.
+MdlG is one of La Plagne’s best red runs – but you need to gun the top section when dropping off Bozelet to have any chance of making it over.

 Speed: Gavotte, Aime 2000/Biolley sector